ChrisWhealy/parse-sap-odata/README.md

 # Parse the Metadata from an SAP OData Service

-Parse the metadata XML describing an SAP Odata service and generate `struct`s for each EDM:
+Parse the metadata XML describing an SAP OData service and generate `struct`s for each EDM:

 * `ComplexType`
 * `EntityType`